By Mhret G/Kristos

-Italian officials advised to the Ethiopian government to keep on involving the private sector as they are planning to do with Enel Group.
+Italian officials advised the Ethiopian government to keep on involving the private sector as they are planning to do with Enel Group.

 The companies are highly interested to involve in the energy sector and employ more engineers, said Ambassador Luca.

-Apart from constant power interruptions, Ethiopia loses around 3.3 million USD as a result of power outage per year.
+Apart from constant power interruptions, Ethiopia loses around 3.3 million USD as a result of a power outage per year.